Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive

 Unfortunately, you might have to convince the squirrels in your attic that it isn’t the best place to live.
 Sounds easy?

 Squirrels won’t always leave willingly, especially when they have young ones.
 In such situations, the mother squirrel will leave and return to the attic to bring food to her young.
 If you close the final entry point after the adult squirrel leaves, you will face a nest of young squirrels to deal with.

-To avoid this, evict the squirrels the moment you realize they’ve invaded your house.
-Bright lights and loud music can be surprisingly effective deterrents to drive and keep squirrels out.
+To avoid this, evict the squirrels when you realize they’ve invaded your house.
+Bright lights and loud music can be surprisingly effective squirrel deterrents to drive and keep squirrels out.

 If the squirrels still don’t leave, use traps.
 There are several types of squirrel traps you can use.
 Live-capture traps capture the animals alive.
 You’ll have to deal with the rodent after you’ve caught it, though, either by killing it or letting it go a reasonable distance away from your home (5-10 miles).

 Unfortunately, the latter might be dangerous to both you and the squirrel as you may need a permit depending on the wildlife laws in your state.
 Live traps must also be checked regularly, as it would be cruel to let the squirrels starve.
 Kill traps are more humane than live traps (assuming you will not be checking them regularly) since they will kill the animal quickly and safely.

 Both these types of traps are of the “box type,” and it’s ok to place them in attic runways where squirrels have been sighted.
 One other kind of trap you could consider is the “body-gripping trap.”
-You can set it directly outside points of entry to capture the squirrel as it runs in and out of your home.
+You can set it directly outside entry points to capture the squirrel as it runs in and out of your home.

 You may also place box traps in the yard to catch squirrels before they enter the house.
-Do not use kill traps outside, as you run the risk of capturing other animals.
+Do not use kill traps outside, as you risk capturing other animals.

 Whatever trap you decide to use, check out this squirrel bait guide to improve your chances of catching them.